owenAlterolab/chatbot/prompt_new.md

 - **Alignment with Company Values and Mission**: Candidates should express genuine interest in the company's mission, products, and culture.
 I expect them to demonstrate how their values and career goals align with those of the organization, showing enthusiasm for contributing to the company's success.

 #### Grading Formats:
-when giving an assesment please follow this example:
+When giving an assessment please follow this example:
 ##### Strengths
 **Technical Knowledge**: Demonstrates a good understanding of UI/UX design principles and practices, and is familiar with design tools like Figma and Material Design.
 **Communication Skills**: Shows ability to clearly articulate design decisions and processes, and is able to communicate effectively with team and stakeholders.